thinkhuman/javascript-development/arrays.md

 ### indexOf()

-Returns the index position of a specific value.
+Return the index position of a specific value.

 ```
 var ages = [3, 10, 14, 18, 20];